apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How Trump and Biden changed election rules and boxed out their challengers - POLITICO**
+**Connor McDavid wins $1M revamped NHL All-Star skills challenge**

-You can read more about it [here](https://www.politico.com/news/2024/02/03/trump-biden-rematch-election-rules-00139453).
+You can read more about it [here](https://www.espn.com/nhl/story/_/id/39447296/oilers-connor-mcdavid-wins-revamped-nhl-all-star-skills-challenge).

 ## Requirements
 - Python 3.8